sriddell/docker-sinopia/README.md

 #Overview
 Dockerfile and configuration for sinopia.
-Will install node from source in a 12.04 ubuntu image, then install and configure sinopia to run.
+Will install node from source in a 14.04 ubuntu image, then install and configure sinopia to run.

+The storage and config directories are externalized.